jundalisay/sp/content/en/faqs/bio.md

 {{< l a="Bio Superphysics" >}}
 It's the implementation of Superphysics for living beings.
 It's based on Cartesian Physics which divides reality into the physical and metaphysical domains.
-- The body is the physical aspect.
-The physical body uses the **5 Element model**
+- The body is the physical aspect
-- The abstract mind or soul is the metaphysical aspect.
-The abstract mind uses the **5 Stratum model**.
+- The abstract mind or soul is the metaphysical aspect

-Both Elements and Strata are versions of the 5 Layer model.
+Both aspects use the 5 Elements model as Aether, Air, Fire, Water, and Earth.
 {{< /l >}}

 {{< youtube adPQAffGXG8 >}}